-Katie and Mary thought she was very beautiful but even though she was not suppose to have overheard her mom and dad talking, Kaitlin was not younger than Mary as she claimed to be.
+Kathie and Mary thought she was very beautiful but even though she was not suppose to have overheard her mom and dad talking, Kaitlin was not younger than Mary as she claimed to be.
 Her two older daughters were really only Mandy’s half sisters and Uncle Bob was not their daddy.
 They were big girls when Uncle Bob married their mother.
-Katie thought she almost had that figured out but it didn’t matter anyway.
+Kathie thought she almost had that figured out but it didn’t matter anyway.
 They never came here to the farm so she didn’t give it much thought.
 Uncle Bob loved Kaitlin and was happy, so that was all that mattered, Mom and Dad agreed.
 Sometimes love is blind her mom had said.
-Katie, when she had nothing better to do, would try to picture what blind love meant; but she would never know that one and could never ask, since she had been eavesdropping.
+Kathie, when she had nothing better to do, would try to picture what blind love meant; but she would never know that one and could never ask, since she had been eavesdropping.

 The cousins gladly did them though, talking and laughing, while looking out the big windows over the sink at the river in the distance, past all the shade trees and grapevines.
 They loved these summers together, it would be sad when it ever had to end but they never thought of that day ever coming.
 They had always wished they could spend more than summers together, those months in between seemed so long, but maybe that was what made the summers so good.

 Kaitlin would sit and fan herself even with a very cool breeze blowing all through the house but probably hot from those tight, fancy clothes, and just out of the blue she would ask Mary who had labored all day if she would mind bringing her a cold drink.
 That always made Kathie's mom's face flush red so Kathie knew at least that one thing made her mad but she never heard her once bring it up, once.

 Have you ever met someone like Kaitlin, who seem in a world of their own?